gudmar/BrickGameI/planning/ForTomorrow.md

 Warning: Maximum update depth exceeded.
 This can happen when a component calls setState inside useEffect, but useEffect either doesn't have a dependency array, or one of the dependencies changes on every render.

+Passed to GameCreator, passed to Tetris, just debugg...